Transporter 2 poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Frank actively chooses to protect Jack and stop the conspiracy, breaking his rule of non-involvement.
 He commits to hunting down the villains led by Gianni and Lola, entering a dangerous world beyond his controlled existence., moving from reaction to action.

 The Collapse moment at 66 minutes (75% through) represents the emotional nadir.
 Here, Frank is captured and restrained by the villains.
 Lola has the upper hand, Jack is still infected with the deadly virus, and the assassination plot is proceeding as planned.
-Frank appears defeated, unable to save the boy or stop the conspiracy., shows the protagonist at their lowest point.
+Frank appears defeated, unable to save the boy or stop the conspiracy., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 Frank escapes his restraints using his skills and resourcefulness.
 Armed with the knowledge of where the final attack will occur and how to cure Jack, he synthesizes his professional abilities with his personal commitment to those he cares about., demonstrating the transformation achieved throughout the journey.